 And then there are completely new base layer protocols that aim to replace Ethereum entirely.

 Polkadot from Gavin Wood (one of the co-creators of Ethereum) just launched its mainnet and claims to solve the transactional scalability problem.
 And allow cross-blockchain interoperability.

-6. New Payment Processor Startups
+6. New Payment Processor Startups Go to Market

 This growth is largely due to the growing ecommerce space as a whole.
 More ecommerce purchases equals more online transactions.
 Which means more revenue for payment processors.

 Stripe, now valued at $35 billion, is one of the current leaders in the industry.

 But we're seeing a slew of fintech companies looking to challenge Stripe as the payment processing solution leader.